Robert Foster Kennedy: Life

-Controversial Views
+Eugenics

 Kennedy supported widespread eugenic sterilization, castration and euthanasia of what he termed "mental defectives".
 He was awarded with honorary degree of University of Heidelberg at 550 anniversary in 1936.

 At the 1941 annual meeting of the American Psychiatric Association, he called for the extermination of incurably severely retarded children over the age of five.
 His goal was to relieve "the utterly unfit" and "nature's mistakes" of the "agony of living" and to save their parents and the state the cost of caring for them.
 He concluded, "So the place for euthanasia, I believe, is for the completely hopeless defective; nature's mistake; something we hustle out of sight, which should not have been seen at all" (p.
 15).

 "Foster Kennedy, while professor of neurology at Cornell University in New York, argued that all children with proven mental retardation ("feeblemindedness") over the age of five should be put to death."